hknd23/idcempy/docs/idcempy_tutorial.rst

    # Print predicted probabilities
    print(fittedziopc.responsefull)

-The following line of code computes changes in predicted probabilities when the value of a variable changes.
+The following line of code computes changes in predicted probabilities when the value of a chosen variable in the split stage changes:

 .. testcode::

    # Define model from which effects will be estimated and number of simulations
    miopcxeno = zmiopc.split_effects(miopc_EU, 1, nsims = 10000)

-A box plot can illustrate the change in predicted probabilities.
+A box plot can illustrate the change in predicted probabilities:

 .. testcode::